coatespeter/first-project-gglamping/README.md

 **Contact page**

-The contact page has been kept quite simple, with a form that currently leads back to a formdump but would generally come back to the business in the future.
+The contact page has been kept quite simple, with a form that currently leads back to a formdump but would come back to the business in the future.
 The form has been tested on phones, tablets and Laptops and is responsive on all.

 ![screenshot of simple contact page.](https://i.ibb.co/yWf8zcv/Screenshot-2023-08-23-at-14-05-10.png)